The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: An application to stable isotopy of surfaces

-The idea of proving \Cref{thm:stable_isotopy} is as follows: first, we find a stable diffeomorphism between the exteriors of the surfaces.
+The idea of proving \zcref{thm:stable_isotopy} is as follows: first, we find a stable diffeomorphism between the exteriors of the surfaces.
 Then, we show that we can modify this diffeomorphism to find one such that when we glue back in the tubular neighbourhoods of the surfaces, we have a diffeomorphism which is the identity on $H_2(X;\Z)$.
 Then we use the following result of Saeki and Orson-Powell which says when a diffeomorphism of a simply-connected $4$-manifold is stably isotopic to the identity.

-\begin{thm}[\cite{saeki_2006,orson_powell_2023}] Let $X$ be a connected, compact, simply-connected smooth $4$-manifold with $($potentially disconnected$)$ boundary $\partial X$ and let $f\colon X\to X$ be a diffeomorphism (restricting to the identity on $\partial X$) such that the variation $($see \cite[Definition 2.11]{orson_powell_2023}$)$ induced by $f$ is trivial, and such that the induced map on relative spin structures $($see \cite[Definition 2.5]{orson_powell_2023}$)$ is trivial.
+\begin{thm}[\cite{saeki_2006,orson_powell_2025}] Let $X$ be a connected, compact, simply-connected smooth $4$-manifold with $($potentially disconnected$)$ boundary $\partial X$ and let $f\colon X\to X$ be a diffeomorphism (restricting to the identity on $\partial X$) such that the variation $($see \cite[Definition 2.11]{orson_powell_2025}$)$ induced by $f$ is trivial, and such that the induced map on relative spin structures $($see \cite[Definition 2.5]{orson_powell_2025}$)$ is trivial.
 Then $f$ is stably smoothly isotopic to the identity. \end{thm}

-The above theorem crucially relies on the theorem of Quinn \cite{quinn_1986} that smooth pseudo-isotopy implies stable smooth isotopy (see also \cite[Section 2]{gabai_2022}, and \cite{gabai_gay_hartman_krushkal_powell_2023}).
+The above theorem crucially relies on the theorem of Quinn \cite{quinn_1986} that smooth pseudo-isotopy implies stable smooth isotopy (see also \cite[Section 2]{gabai_2022}, and \cite{gabai_gay_hartman_krushkal_powell_2026}).

-Since in \Cref{thm:stable_isotopy} we assume that our surfaces are topologically isotopic, this means that we have a homeomorphism of the surface exteriors, and we will take this as our starting point.
-The following lemma will handle most of the technical aspects of the proof of \Cref{thm:stable_isotopy}.
+Since in \zcref{thm:stable_isotopy} we assume that our surfaces are topologically isotopic, this means that we have a homeomorphism of the surface exteriors, and we will take this as our starting point.
+First, however, we need to arrange that our homeomorphism is smooth near the surfaces.